nivi1501/SCE/README.md

 8. Numerically generated ECG signal - https://www.kaggle.com/datasets/ahmadsaeed1007/ecg-signal

 ### Execution
 Update the 'fileName' variable in the 'main_time.cpp' file.
-The variable indictes the location of the dataset.
+The variable indictes the path of the dataset in the system.
+Compile the main_time file.
+Simply execute ./main_time to run the code.